 Long-Term Effects Unknown

 It’s important to remember that SARMs don’t have FDA approval and are still being studied in clinical trials.
 Since there’s no FDA approval and they’re still being studied in humans, the long-term consequences of SARMs use are relatively unknown.
-The lack of research currently available also limits what is known about potential drug interactions.
+The lack of research currently available also limits what is known about potential significant drug interactions.

 Now that you are familiar with the potential side effects of SARMs, you may be wondering about their potential benefits and why anyone would use them for research despite the WADA ban.
-Keep reading to learn about some of the benefits that clinical research has revealed.
+Keep reading to learn about some of the observed benefits that clinical research has revealed.

 Potential Benefits of SARMs